wichtounet/etl-gpu-blas/README.rst

 to CUBLAS in the ETL library.
 The goal is to add functions that are not present in CUBLAS and make them available in the same format.

+Disclaimer: All the functions are mostly expecting row-major input All functions with more than 2D are always row-major.

 Features
 ********